Baby You Can't Drive My Car: Reception

 Tony Sokol of Den of Geek gave the episode 4 out of 5 points ranking, stating the episode is "maybe the closest to a classic 'The Simpsons' have offered in a long time.
 It is purely episodic.
 The subtle tweaks at the ruling class are timely, and the struggles at the center of it are universal.
 It's all about jobs.
 It's the economy, stupid.
 'Baby You Can't Drive My Car' works specifically because the workplace is what we all have in common.
 Left, right and center, we all line up to earn a paycheck.
 We all want the perfect job.
 Many people have to drive to work, so we want the perfect car.
 Whether we like smoothies or not, we could all agree it would be fun to be able to make them while driving.
 In a driverless car society, the only thing to worry about is real drivers.
 This reviewer would like to know what the DWI laws will be, because a lot of cars ride on ethanol and, having drunk ethanol on the advice of Moe the bartender, it can be quite impairing."

 Dennis Perkins of The A.V.
 Club gave the episode a B−, stating that "Homer is the one who gets up in arms about the data-mining, while Marge, swept up in all the good their joint venture is having on their marriage, at first decides that a company secretly stealing every scrap of Spiringfielders’ personal information is an insignificant price to pay.
 'I can’t be the ethical one!' protests Homer at one point, and, well, he’s got a point.
 It’s sweet to see Marge and Homer dancing a graceful waltz in a virtual reality ballroom, and Marge’s anguished excuse that 'we were having so much fun!' is pretty heartbreaking when you think about it.
 But the conflict just doesn’t land, and when Marge (horrified that CarGo plans to extend the listening-in to the cars’ key fob—even in the powder room) finally decides to help Smithers, Burns, and Homer’s sabotage, it’s too thin a motivation."

+Michael Vargas of The Game of Nerds liked the commentary of self-driving cars and the concept of computers listening to conversations.
+He liked the jokes but did not find it "laugh out loud funny."

+Screen Rant named this episode as the best one of the thirtieth season.

-"Baby You Can't Drive My Car" scored a 1.9 rating with a 7 share and was watched by 5.08 million people, making "The Simpsons" Fox's highest rated show of the night.
+"Baby You Can't Drive My Car" scored a 1.9 rating with a 7 share and was watched by 5.08 million people, making The Simpsons Fox's highest rated show of the night.